MicrosoftDocs/SupportArticles-docs/Outlook/Client/message-body/view-emails-and-web-links-in-browser.md

 If you want Outlook or Teams to open web links using the system default browser, you need to enable this policy and select **System default browser**.

 Notes:
-- This policy applies to the desktop clients for Outlook for Windows and Teams for Windows only and does not affect the system default browser for Windows.
+- This policy applies to the desktop clients for Outlook for Windows and Teams for Windows only and doesn't affect the system default browser for Windows.
 - Configuring this policy enables the feature experience for both Outlook and Teams.
 You can't use this policy to enable the feature experience for these apps individually.

 You have two options where you can manage this policy: